cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 **You can now adjust your sampling technique by selecting pixel sampling, level sampling, or the number of samples per pixel.
 Describe the tradeoffs between speed, memory usage, and antialiasing power between the three various techniques.**

 As I increase the supersampling rate, the performance decreases down to about 20fps when resizing the window.
 Additionally, using bilinear pixel sampling also reduces performance.
-I noticed that zero level sampling is the fastest form of level sampling, followed by nearest level, and then linear level sampling.
+I noticed that level sampling in combination with the pixel sampling methods changes performance when zooming in and out.
+Level sampling could help reduce the amount of memory needed to show the image textures due to the varying sizes.
 Even though 16x antialiasing achieves the best image quality, the performance of the reasterizers drops too much, so it is better to reduce the supersampling because large supersampling will use up a lot of memory storing the scaled buffers.

 **Using a png file you find yourself, show us four versions of the image, using the combinations of L_ZERO and P_NEAREST, L_ZERO and P_LINEAR, L_NEAREST and P_NEAREST, as well as L_NEAREST and P_LINEAR.**